Learning Robot Safety from Sparse Human Feedback using Conformal Prediction

 \subsection{Combining with Representation Learning}

-While the conformal guarantee of $1-\epsilon$ coverage will hold when using any dissimilarity measure $d(x',x)$, better choices of $d$ can yield fewer false alarms i.e., declaring a state $x$ unsafe when it is actually safe.
-Therefore, to reduce false alarms, we can learn more effective $d$, learning features of the original data to better distinguish safe and unsafe data.
-We first transform to this learned space and then apply the conformal nearest neighbor procedure yielding the score function
+The conformal guarantee of $1-\epsilon$ coverage holds for any $d$, but better choices can yield fewer false alarms i.e., declaring a state $x$ unsafe when it is actually safe.
+We can therefore learn more effective $d$ by transforming the original data $\phi(x)$ to better distinguish safe and unsafe data.
+The conformal nearest neighbor score function post-transformation is

-This may be viewed as an alternative choice of $d$ which first applies the learned transformation $\phi$.
-As long as $\phi$ is not fit using the calibration data i.e., the error states $E$, the nearest neighbor approach still guarantees $1-\epsilon$ coverage.
+which may be viewed as simply an alternative choice of $d$.
+As long as $\phi$ is trained without using the calibration data i.e., the error states $D$, coverage remains valid.

-The problem of representation learning is extremely well-studied.
-Methods can be unsupervised or supervised, using class labels to better separate class distributions.
-Classical approaches include principle component analysis (PCA) and its kernelized variant \cite{turk1991face, kernelface}, unsupervised, and large margin nearest neighbor (LMNN) \cite{lmnn}, supervised.
-In recent literature, DINO/DINOv2 \cite{dino, dinov2}, unsupervised, and CLIP \cite{clip}, supervised, are notable examples.
+Effective strategies for learning representation $\phi(x)$ include classical methods: principle component analysis (PCA), its kernelized variant~\cite{turk1991face, kernelface}, and large margin nearest neighbor (LMNN)~\cite{lmnn} and modern approaches: DINO/DINOv2~\cite{dino, dinov2} and CLIP~\cite{clip}.
 Even in the big-data regime, these recent methods have shown good performance for images by combining representation learning and nearest neighbor classification.
-In Section~\ref{sec: warning_exp}, we use representation learning with our nearest neighbor approach to scale to image data and detect unsafe behavior for a visuomotor quadcopter policy.
+Representation learning has also been combined effectively with conformal prediction; \cite{ghosh2023improving} used learned representations of neural network classifiers in a localized conformal procedure \cite{guan2023localized} to produce provably tighter confidence sets.
+In Section~\ref{sec: warning_exp}, we use representation learning with our nearest neighbor conformal approach to scale to image data and detect unsafe behavior for a visuomotor quadcopter policy.